Released on June 15, 2020

-Saskatchewan’s 27 school divisions will receive $1.87 billion in school operating funding for the 2018-19 school year, an increase of $30 million or 1.6 per cent over last year.
-This increase will allow school divisions to continue to support students in the classroom by hiring up to 400 teachers and other educational support staff.
+Saskatchewan’s 27 school divisions will receive $1.94 billion in school operating funding for the 2020-21 school year, an increase of $42.1 million over last year’s $1.9 billion budget.
+This increase provides school divisions with funding for enrollment growth and inflation.
+An increase related to the teachers’ collective bargaining agreement is included.

-- $22.7 million to provide funding for two ongoing major school consolidation projects in Rosthern and Weyburn;
+- $46.9 million to provide ongoing funding for four major school consolidation projects underway in Rosthern, Weyburn, Moose Jaw and Regina;

-- $49.6 million for preventative maintenance, renewal and emergency funding, a 14.8 per cent increase over last year’s investment;
+- $62.9 million for preventative maintenance, renewal and emergency funding;

 - $1.0 million for school facility assessments.